 High school football scoreboard: Sept.
 16-17, 2016

-The common theme for the first three weeks of the season is bad weather.
+The common theme for the first three weeks of the season has been bad weather.

-It doesn't look like Week 4 will be any better, either, at area fields.
-A number of games will kick off eariier than orginally scheduled: Milford/Cissna Park at Westville (5:30 p.m.), SJ-O at St. Thomas More (6 p.m.), South Newton at PBL (6 p.m.), Hoopeston Area/Schlarman/A-P at Salt Fork (6 p.m.) and Oakwood at Bismarck-Henning (6 p.m.).
+It didn't look like Week 4 would be any better, either, at area fields.
+A number of games kicked off earlier than orginally scheduled: Milford/Cissna Park at Westville (5:30 p.m.), SJ-O at St. Thomas More (6 p.m.), South Newton at PBL (6 p.m.), Hoopeston Area/Schlarman/A-P at Salt Fork (6 p.m.) and Oakwood at Bismarck-Henning (6 p.m.).

-If the skies hold off, plenty of good action should surface among local teams.
+But inclement weather held off long enough for a solid night of high school football.

-First and foremost is a critical Big 12 game at Tommy Stewart Field between Unit 4 rivals Champaign Central and Centennial.
+Westville easily handled the Bearcats 57-20, jumping out to a 35-0 lead at the end of the first quarter and never looking back.
+The Tigers improved to 4-0 on the season, while Milford/Cissna park dropped to 1-3.

-In north Champaign, St. Thomas More will put its undefeated 3-0 record on the line at home against St. Joseph-Ogden in the Okaw Valley Conference opener for both teams.
-SJ-O brings a 2-1 record into the game and has won its last two after opening the season with a loss at Wilmington.
+In north Champaign, St. Thomas More stayed unbeaten at 4-0 with a 27-26 overtime win against SJ-O. The Spartans scored late to force extra time and scored again in the first overtime possession, but Clavin Davis' PAT (after his 10-yard touchdown reception) was the single point difference.
+The Sabers head to Rantoul next Friday night, while SJ-O dropped to 2-2 and will host Monticello next Saturday night.

-Further south along Interstate 57, a game that could go a long way towards determining the Little Okaw Valley Northwest race is slated for a 7 p.m. kickoff as Argenta-Oreana (3-0) travels to take on Arcola (2-1).
-The Purple Riders, the defending Class 1A state champions, have recovered nicely after a Week 1 loss at Central A&M with two convincing wins the last two weeks.
+Further south along Interstate 57, Argenta-Oreana (4-0) took a big step toward a Little Okaw Valley Northwest title by beating defending Class 1A state champions Arcola (2-2).
+The Purple Riders had gotten back on track with two straight wins, but the Bombers came away celebrating with a 28-14 win.

-And on Saturday night, a huge showdown in Okaw Valley play looms as Unity (2-1) travels to take on unbeaten Monticello (3-0) on the Sages' home field.
+That leaves Saturday night and a huge showdown in Okaw Valley play with Unity (2-1) travelling to take on unbeaten Monticello (3-0) on the Sages' home field.
 Whenever those two programs meet, an instant classic is bound to happen.

-For scores on all these games and the rest throughout our area this weekend, stay plugged into our scoreboard right here, which will update any time an area team scores.
+For scores throughout our area the rest of this weekend, stay plugged into our scoreboard right here, which will update any time an area team scores.

 |Friday, Sept.
 16